 - 1. Consequence management activities deal with the effects (on people and property) of an active shooter incident and will be handled by the EOC director in the same manner as the response and recovery operations for other emergencies and disasters, including close coordination with city, county, and state officials. - 2.
 The following response actions should be considered based upon the specific incident events: - a.
-Evacuation and or shelter-in-place recommendations. - b.
-Contact with local hospitals, Bell County and State health officials and preparation for dealing with mass illness and casualties. - c.
-Preparation for handling large numbers of students at all local hospitals.
+Evacuation and or shelter-in-place recommendations.

-- d.
-Preparation for activation of re-location centers to handle displaced students. - e.
-Request a HAZMAT team from Killeen or Bell County for decontamination facilities. - f.
-Verification and protection of the integrity of campus water and utilities. - g.
-Lockdown of some area(s) of the campus. - h.
-Quarantine of some area(s) of the campus. - i.
-Curtailment/re-routing of transportation assets, using permanent staff. - j.
-Cancellation of classes. - k.
+- b.
+Contact with local hospitals, Bell County and State health officials and preparation for dealing with mass casualties. - c.
+Preparation for handling large numbers of students, faculty, or staff at all local hospitals. - d.
+Request a HAZMAT team from Killeen or Bell County for decontamination facilities if required. - e.
+Verification and protection of the integrity of campus water and utilities. - f.
+Lockdown of some area(s) of the campus. - g.
+Quarantine of some area(s) of the campus. - h.
+Curtailment/re-routing of transportation assets, using permanent staff. - i.
+Cancellation of classes. - j.
 Release of faculty and non-essential staff. - 3.
 It is of critical importance that information be developed and made available in a timely manner to: explain the situation; provide specific response actions to students, faculty, and staff; and address the public fear caused by the active shooter incident.